Coaching Case Study By Meriham Ghazal

 The situation she explained was that she has been in her job with the same employer for 11yrs, and despite the numerous achievements she had accomplished and the success she had in this company, moving from one level to the other she still feels that its time to move on and take a break from all the pressure & stress she’s been undergoing in those 11yrs.

-The decision she was looking for was basically deciding on taking on a job which was offered to her, that is less stressful, flexible working conditions that could provide her with a great work/life balance, and on top of all that will provide her with good pay.
+The decision she was looking for was basically deciding on taking on a job that was offered to her, that is less stressful, flexible working conditions that could provide her with a great work/life balance, and on top of all that will provide her with good pay.
 The issue with that job is that it would be only for 1 year after which she doesn’t know what she would do!
 And whether or not taking on such a job would impact her career after this 1-year contract?!

 The Coaching Agreement